zboyle1/VirtuaPets/README.md

             - ferret: base, Sable, Albino, Black, Panda
             - rabbit: base, Black, White, Broken, Cream
             - frog: base, Green, Blue, Black and Yellow, Brown

     ## AJAX
-        - check create a pet ajax (500 error)
+        - write request to displayitmes
-        - write request to display
+        - write request to delete and add items
-        - write request for gold amount to display amount on header
+        - write request to subtract gold

-    ## create a pet
-        - write javascript for image, changes image dynamically based on selection

     ## about
-        - add sections and titles for each section
         - fill in sections

-    # site descriptions
+    ## site descriptions
-        - add sections and titles for each section
         - fill in sections

-    ## profile
+    ## index
-        -add cell for user profile
-        - add cell for card view or callouts of pets (probs card?)
-            - a card for each pet under the user
+        - small placement adjustments

     ## inventory
+        - create cards for each item
+        - link opens up dialog for option to feed or play with pet
+        - after feed
+            - on success: remove item from inventory - happy pet
+            - on failure: pet is full
-        - start writing
+        - after play
+            -on sucess: remove item from inventory - happy pet
+            - on failure: pet is tired

+    ## shop
+        - create shop layout
+        - create cards for each item
+        - link opens dialog asking if sure to buy
+            - on success: add item to user inventory, subtract gold
+            - on failure: not enough gold

 --------------------------------------------------------------------------------------------------------------------------------
 ## would like to do